When we’ll find out election results: Here’s what we know about swing states, ballot counting and more

 It’s hard to say, both for the presidential and for down-ballot races.
 We do know that some states won’t have complete results for weeks.

 Nearly half of all states will accept ballots that arrive by mail during a certain window after Election Day if their postmark indicates they were sent by Nov.
 3 or an earlier deadline.
 And roughly 30 states allow voters to fix errors that would otherwise lead to their ballots being rejected; in states where this is permitted after Election Day, it could draw out the time before final results are announced.

 Meanwhile, early results in some key states may provide enough information to declare a winner.
-States that are allowed to count ballots before Election Day and have strong early in-person and mail voting could release a sizable proportion of the results after polls close.
+States that are allowed to process and count ballots before Election Day and have strong early in-person and mail voting could release a sizable proportion of the results after polls close.

 Most news organizations plan to use extra caution this year when projecting winners because early results may not provide the full picture.
 In some states, ballots cast in person on Election Day will be reported first, and they could favor Trump, since polls show a majority of his supporters plan to cast ballots on Election Day.
 In other states, mail votes cast before Nov.
 3 will be reported first or included in preliminary tallies.
 Those could include a disproportionate number of Biden votes, since more Democrats have embraced mail voting this year.